-You can then exit the shell (C-d), this will stop the container.
+You can then detach from the container (C-p C-q).

 root@ivreclient:/# exit

 You can start the container again later by issuing:

 '''

 $ docker start -i ivreclient

 root@ivreclient:/#

 '''

 If you do not want to exit the shell but only detach from it, use C-p C-q.
 You can attach to it again later by issuing docker attach ivreclient.